COMMODITIES-Gold, oil head for weekly drop on growth fears

 The world's major economies pledged to prevent Europe's debt crisis from undermining banks and financial markets, and said the euro zone's rescue fund would be bolstered.

-That came a day after U.S. Federal Reserve chief Ben Bernanke warned of significant downside risks to growth.
+That came a day after Federal Reserve Chairman Ben Bernanke warned of significant downside risks for economic growth.

-Americans filed fewer new claims for jobless benefits last week but the decline was too little to dispel worries the economy was dangerously close to recession.
+Americans filed fewer new claims for jobless benefits last week but the decline was not enough to dispel worries the economy was dangerously close to falling into a new recession.

-"From the euro zone to the sovereign-debt ratings cut, confidence has just been hit," said David Thurtell, a Singapore-based analyst at Citigroup Inc.
+Gold seems to have lost its safe-haven appeal, as it followed other commodities and sank more than 2 percent on Thursday, marking its biggest one-day drop in two weeks.

-"People are saying, 'We're prepared to sell now and ask questions later'."
+Brent futures LCOc1 traded 71 cents higher at $106.20 by 0328 GMT.
+The contract is down nearly 5 percent for the week, and is poised for its biggest weekly decline in seven.

-(Additional reporting by Manash Goswami, Rujun Shen, Manolo Serapio Jr and Naveen Thukral; Editing by Clarence Fernandez)
+In Shanghai, the most active December copper contract SCFc3 fell by its 6 percent daily limit to 56,940 yuan a tonne.
+(Additional reporting By Manash Goswami, Rujun Shen, Manolo Serapio Jr and Naveen Thukral; Editing by Michael Urquhart)

 * OPEC and Russian oil supply cuts lend support (Adds latest prices, fresh quotes, changes byline, dateline pvs LONDON)